 Knowing the general layout of a city can help you tons!
 There are many ways of doing this, but Google Maps is one of the best apps to have on your smartphone.
 Not only can you use it offline, but you can also download a specific area.

 This will let you search public transit stops without being connected to (and without a signal).

 You may also like: The 10 best cities in Vietnam.

 Keep Track of Your Flights

 We strongly recommend getting an app to track your flight.
 If you decide to leave the airport you will be busier than you realize.
-The last thing you want is to spend a day on the town to find out that your flight was delayed or canceled.
+The last thing you want is to spend a day in the town to find out that your flight was delayed or cancelled.

 Set alarms throughout your day to remind you to keep track of the time.

 What To Do With Your Time